rockset/rockset-js/packages/cli/README.md

   "source_root": "src"
 }

-# Download your existing query lambdas from Rockset's API Server
+#.
+Download your existing query lambdas from Rockset's API Server
+#.
+This will download the latest versions of your query lambdas
+#.
+You can also download lambdas by tag using the -t flag
 $ rockset project:download
 Downloaded lambda commons.QLBar
 Downloaded lambda commons.QLFoo
 Downloaded lambda frontend.QLFrontend

-# Visualize the project structure
+#.
+Visualize the project structure
 $ tree
 .
 ├── rockconfig.json